FIRM

 History:

-a private practitioner active since then in the Law Society of Newfoundland and
+substantially active in the Law Society of Newfoundland and Labrador; first

-The firm has been counsel in many significant civil, constitutional, criminal
+been counsel in many significant civil, constitutional, criminal and family law

-and family law cases in the Province's Supreme Court and from that Court and
+cases in the Province's Supreme Court and from that Court and superior courts of

 Carrying on a general practice in most areas of the law, firm partners have